 Sen. Dodd Reappointed Chair of Key Senate Committee

-SACRAMENTO – Sen. Bill Dodd, D-Napa, was reappointed today to the chair of the powerful Senate Governmental Organization committee, which oversees a wide array of important policy areas – from emergency services to alcoholic beverage laws.
+SACRAMENTO – Sen. Bill Dodd, D-Napa, announced today he has been reappointed by Senate President pro Tem Toni Atkins to the chair of the powerful Senate Governmental Organization committee, which oversees a wide array of important policy, from emergency response to alcoholic beverage laws.

-“I’m honored to continue my leadership role on a committee that is charged with shaping policy in so many vital areas,” Sen. Dodd said.
-“Recent wildfires across the state make oversight of disaster services policy absolutely critical.
-And of course, California’s dominance in the wine and craft beer industries makes legislation in those areas highly relevant.
-I thank Sen. Atkins for putting me in a spot where I can do the most for my district and our entire state.”
+“It’s been my great privilege to lead policy in so many vital areas, and I look forward to continuing that work for Californians,” Sen. Dodd said.
+“With an increase in climate-driven disasters including wildfires, ensuring robust emergency response is critical.
+Also, California’s dominance in the wine and craft beer industries makes legislation in those areas highly relevant.
+I thank Sen. Atkins for this chance to do the most for my district and our entire state.”

 Senator Bill Dodd represents California’s 3rd Senate District, which includes all or portions of Napa, Solano, Sonoma, Yolo, Sacramento, and Contra Costa counties.
 You can learn more about Senator Dodd at www.sen.ca.gov/dodd.